Why are you reading this?

 Current Projects

-- An embedded IoT Home Automation ecosystem with Rasberry Pi, Arduino, Flask, and many other integrations
+- An embedded IoT Home Automation ecosystem with Raspberry Pi, Arduino, Flask, and many other integrations

 - An app / HW pair that can track dogs while they are walking, detect a (stop + sniff) or (stop + pee) to track the social sniffing / marking that dogs conduct for a dog social media app